Table of Contents

-Got in a car accident and it was not your fault?
+Got in a car accident, and it was not your fault?
 Looking to get coverage and file for claims?
-Contact a California auto accident lawyer today to help you with the claims process.
+Contact a Los Angeles, California, auto accident lawyer today to help you with the claims process.

 Looking at the example shared at the start, underinsured motorist coverage is when the negligent driver’s auto insurance policy has policy limits or coverage limits less than the cost of the injuries you received in the accident.